Regular Classroom Hours:

 - Do not sit on the desks.
 All classroom furniture must be used appropriately.

-- Report any problems with equipment, virus warnings or other concerns to the Information Assistant immediately.
+- Report any problems with equipment or other concerns to the Information Assistant in the classroom.

 Anyone failing to act appropriately in the classroom will receive a verbal warning.
 If that verbal warning is ignored, he/she will be asked to show a valid Carroll ID so that a written report can be filed and then will be asked to leave the library.
 If he/she fails to show a valid Carroll ID or refuses to leave the library, campus security will be contacted.

-Please email questions and comments to the Reference & Instruction Librarian Joe Hardenbrook.
+Please email questions and comments to librarian Joe Hardenbrook.

 Back to the top of this page